-Participants watch two weekly pre-recorded lectures from Heritage staff, engage in two live Q&A sessions, and converse in biweekly cohort meetings.
+Participants watch two weekly pre-recorded lectures from Heritage staff and engage in two live Q&A sessions.
 It is approximately a 3-5 hour/week time commitment designed with flexibility in mind.

 Participants will have the chance to:

 - Engage with Heritage scholars, policy experts and movement leaders

 - Study the foundational principles of American political thought

 - Explore current issues in foreign, domestic, and economic policy